welissonArley/Packages.MAUI/README.md

 <!-- ABOUT THE PROJECT -->
 ## **About The Project**

-Hello and welcome to the readme file.
+Hello and welcome to the README file.

 My project is focused on providing a collection of libraries that simplify and enhance the development experience for .NET MAUI, a cross-platform UI framework for building mobile, desktop, and web applications.
 The libraries I'm offering add new functionalities to your .NET MAUI projects.

-### **Features**
+### **Packages**
 Here are some details about the libraries included in this project:

-- **Pincode library (MauiCodes):** my pincode library provides a simple and customizable page to add PIN code functionality to your .NET MAUI applications.
+- **[Pincode library (MauiCodes)](https://github.com/welissonArley/Packages.MAUI/tree/master/src/MauiCodes):** my pincode library provides a simple and customizable page to add PIN code functionality to your .NET MAUI applications.
 The library includes different options for keyboard, code viewer, colors, and more.

-- **Calendar library (MauiDays):** my calendar library provides a customizable calendar control that can be easily integrated into your .NET MAUI projects to help manage dates.
+- **[Calendar library (MauiDays)](https://github.com/welissonArley/Packages.MAUI/tree/master/src/MauiDays):** my calendar library provides a customizable calendar control that can be easily integrated into your .NET MAUI projects to help manage dates.
 The library includes various features such as multi-language support, month selector, calendar page, and more.

 Each library in my project comes with its own documentation, providing detailed information and examples on how to use it in your .NET MAUI projects.